Game Fish of Nevada

 (Salvelinus fontinalis)

-Color ranges from olive, blue-gray or black on the back to white on the belly.
+They have light spots on a dark background.
 Belly and lower fins brilliant orange in spawning males.
 Upper body and dorsal fin have mottled or worm-like markings.
 Red spots, with or without bluish rings around them.
-The most distinguishing marks are the white and thin black stripe along the fore edge of the lower fins.
+The most distinguishing marks are the white and thin black stripe along the leading edge of the lower fins.
 Tail square or slightly forked.
-Occurs in about 278 mountain streams in Nevada where it frequents cooler water.
-Found in Ruby Mountain alpine lakes and other coldwater lakes.

 Brown Trout